Thertzlor/Revenant/wiki/Macros/_Instance_Macro.md

 ## substitute
 * shorthand: `sub`

 This option accepts a table.
-The table's keys are compared to all values within the target macro and values that match, are subtituted with the value assigned to that key.
+The table's keys are compared to all values within the target macro and values that match, are substituted with the value assigned to that key.
 Only exact matches count.

 ```lua